Giovanni Leone: Death and legacy

-After his resignation, Leone continued sitting in the Parliament as a Senator for life.
-Moreover, through writings and interviews, as well as judgments, he also had the opportunity to reaffirm and stress the correctness of his acts as President and the unreliability of the accusations moved against his family and him.
-In addition, several of those politicians who had attacked him most during the presidency, also had the opportunity of apologizing to him.
+After his resignation, Leone continued sitting in the Italian Parliament as a senator for life.
+Moreover, through writings and interviews, as well as judgments, he also had the opportunity to reaffirm and stress the correctness of his acts as president of the Italian Republic and the unreliability of the accusations moved against him and his family.
+In addition, several of the politicians who had attacked him most during the presidency, also had the opportunity of apologizing to him.
 Among these, the radical leaders Marco Pannella and Emma Bonino, who on the occasion of Leone's 90th birthday, openly expressed their regrets.

-On 25 September 2001, just a few weeks before his 93rd birthday, a decree by the Prime Minister awarded Leone of the title of President Emeritus of the Republic; the office would be later applied to all the future former presidents.

-Giovanni Leone died in Rome, on 9 November 2001, at his villa on the Via Cassia.
+On 25 September 2001, just a few weeks before his 93rd birthday, a decree by the Prime Minister awarded Leone of the title of President Emeritus of the Republic, which would be applied to all the future former presidents.
+Leone died in Rome on 9 November 2001 at his villa on the Via Cassia.
 On 25 November 2006, President Giorgio Napolitano stated that the Senate had granted full recognition of the correctness of Leone's actions, completely rehabilitating his political actions.

-Leone was portrayed as a key antagonist in the 2020 film Rose Island, which tells the story of the Republic of Rose Island and the Government's attempts to destroy it.
+Leone was portrayed as a key antagonist in the 2020 film Rose Island, which tells the story of the Republic of Rose Island and the government's attempts to destroy it.
 Leone was played in the film by Luca Zingaretti.